Hi, I’m Janine

 A little About Me

-That diagnosis didn’t magically solve anything.
 What it did provide was context.
 Understanding.
-Permission to stop treating exhaustion as a personal failure and working so hard at ‘fixing’ myself.
+Permission to stop treating exhaustion as a personal failure.
 Acceptance.
-And more permission to start doing things differently.
+And space to start doing things differently.

 That lived experience now shapes how I work — with honesty, compassion, and a strong focus on sustainability.